 Junior Achievement is here to help finance your college education.
 JA of Wisconsin offers nearly $30,000 in scholarships for students in the state of Wisconsin.
 These scholarships, provided by the Dee Dee Pelligrin Scholarship Fund and Junior Achievement of Wisconsin, are awarded to students every year to help them achieve their goal of a college education.
 Scholarships are renewable but must be applied for each year.
 The list below provides details on each scholarship and application information.

-The 2017 Scholarship applications are now open.
+The 2017 Scholarship applications are now closed.

 1. College Student and JA Volunteer